 Saucepan

-Store Hungarian goulash in the refrigerator for up to 3 days.
+Store the Hungarian goulash in the refrigerator for a maximum of 3 days.

 Hungarian goulash is a traditional dish of Hungarian cuisine, highly appreciated also in Italy.